Combined Internal Medicine/Psychiatry Residency Training Program

 Why choose an internal medicine/psychiatry residency?

-Successful completion of any combined training program allows for more professional flexibility and creativity over the course of a career.
 As an internal medicine/psychiatry physician, you will be trained in three specialties: internal medicine, psychiatry and the integration of internal medicine and psychiatry.
-You will be part of a relatively small group of clinicians who can practice all three areas of medicine and provide much needed comprehensive internal medicine/psychiatry care to your patients.
+This relatively small group of clinicians find themselves as leaders and innovators, providing comprehensive care to complex patients.

 Why complete my med/psych training at UC Davis?

-Our program is an ideal fit for innovative residents with strong leadership skills.
 UC Davis has a long tradition of support for programs that integrate general medicine and psychiatry.
-The Internal Medicine/Psychiatry Residency program, Family Practice/Psychiatry Residency program, and the Psychosomatic Fellowship all complement each other and, although different in many ways, share the common goals of providing excellent integrated care for patients and training residents who have interest in this field of medicine.
-Moreover, we are fortunate to have a diverse and talented group of residents in our combined programs and we look forward to continued growth over the next several years.
+The Internal Medicine/Psychiatry Residency program, Family Practice/Psychiatry Residency program, Train New Trainers Primary Care Psychiatry Fellowship and the Psychosomatic Fellowship all complement each other.
+Although different in many ways, they contribute to a strong community that shares the goals of providing excellent care for patients and training future leaders in this field of medicine.

 What is it like living in Sacramento?

 As California's capital, Sacramento is on the move, serving up a diverse menu of outdoor activities, cultural events and nightlife.
-The city is racially and ethnically diverse, considered by Time magazine and the Civil Rights Project as the most racially integrated major city in America.
-In addition to the obvious benefits of a rapidly expanding and diverse patient population, Sacramento is a very livable city.
-The standard of living is higher and the cost of living is lower when compared to California's other heavily populated regions — the Los Angeles area and the San Francisco Bay area.
+The city is considered one of the most racially integrated major cities in America.
+The standard of living is higher, and the cost of living is lower when compared to California's other heavily populated regions — the Los Angeles area and the San Francisco Bay area.

-Sports fans in Sacramento can cheer on their favorite local team, whether it's at the basketball arena or baseball park.
-From NBA basketball at Sacramento Kings games to home-run excitement with the Triple-A Sacramento River Cats, there's something for everybody.
+From NBA basketball at Sacramento Kings games in the brand new Golden One Center to home-run excitement with the Triple-A Sacramento River Cats ($2 beers and hot dogs on Thursdays), there's something for everybody.

-With professional ballet, opera and theatre companies, along with extensive dining options, art galleries and museums, Sacramento offers plenty of entertainment.
+With professional ballet, opera and theater companies, along with extensive dining options, art galleries and museums, Sacramento offers plenty of entertainment.
 In the evenings, find everything from DJs spinning hip-hop to bands playing original tunes.
-Join the nightclub crowd in downtown Sacramento, or keep the beat with salsa dancers stirring it up in the clubs.
 Explore local wineries and savor new cuisines.
 If you like a street fair atmosphere, try the monthly Second Saturday arts event.
 The Crocker Art Museum, with its impressive collection and extensive space for touring exhibits, is the region's visual arts hub.
-The Mondavi Arts Center at UC Davis provides two performance venues for local, national and international performances.
+The Mondavi Arts Center for the Performing Arts at UC Davis provides two performance venues for local, national and international performances.

 How do I apply to the program?